Financial-Times/origami-build-tools/MIGRATION.md

 ## Migrating from v10 to v11

+obt no longer supports bower, it now only supports npm.

+The `--ignore-bower` flag has been removed.

+Installing bower dependencies has been removed.

+Bundling/Compiling code which uses bower dependencies is no longer supported.

 `obt test` no longer runs `npm test`, this is to allow `obt test` to be a command within the components `npm test` script.

 ## Migrating from v9 to v10
 The following `demo` command flags have been removed and replaced with the `develop` (`dev`) command: